vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 Task 3 : Add User
 ^^^^^^^^^^^^^^^^^

-* Create a alice, bob, eve with the password "password" HINT: set password using chpasswd, look some examples in google to change from cmdline.
+* Create a Alice, Bob, eve with the password "password" HINT: set password using chpasswd, look some examples in google to change from cmdline.

 * Login from eve

  * Copy and preserve all the configuration files from /etc and save it in eve home directory in the folder etc-backup-YYYYMMDD, direct all errors to cp.err
- * Change the owner of all the files in the folder just created to bob and the group of all the files to alice and change the permission of all the files to 440 i.e r--r----- HINT: would have to be logined as root
+ * Change the owner of all the files in the folder just created to Bob and the group of all the files to Alice and change the permission of all the files to 440 i.e r--r----- HINT: would have to be logined as root
  * Provide me all the unique shells used by the user present in the system in CAPS.
 HINT: /etc/passwd file contains all the shells, three four commands would be used.
  * Cover your tracks, clear out the /var/log/auth.log (Have a look at this file and create a backup before clearing), clean your terminal history HINT: man pages would help you.
- * Delete all the user bob, alice, eve.
-Make sure you delete there files too.
+ * Delete all the user Bob, Alice, eve.
+Make sure you delete their files too.

  * Turn off the ping responses for your system permanently and turn on the Syn-cookies protection mechanism. {Search on Google}

-* Use your previous script to create three users alice, bob, eve.
+* Use your previous script to create three users Alice, Bob, eve.

  * create a folder dept inside it two folder hr, web.
  * create two group hr and web.
  * change group of web folder to web and hr to hr.
- * add alice and bob user to web group
+ * add Alice and Bob user to web group
- * add alice to hr group.
+ * add Alice to hr group.
- * check that bob is not able to enter in the hr folder and alice is able to enter in both hr and web folder
+ * check that Bob is not able to enter in the hr folder and Alice is able to enter in both hr and web folder
- * add user bob to sudo group and check if it is able to run sudo ifconfig ?
+ * add user Bob to sudo group and check if it is able to run sudo ifconfig ?

 Bash Scripting
 --------------